Find answers to the web’s most burning credit questions here!

 How much does credit repair cost?

 There are different levels of credit repair services.
-You can actually complete the process yourself with minimal cost.
+You can actually complete the process yourself at minimal cost.
 There is software available for purchase that can assist you.
 Finally, you can hire a third party licensed attorney in your state to make disputes on your behalf.

 Is there such a thing as free credit repair?